 Check any local laws, or if there are restrictions made by your homeowner’s association before getting your fence installed.
 Typically, fences can’t be taller than 4 ft. for your front yard, and can’t be taller than 6 ft. for your back yard.
 Please note that this could vary based on your area, check your local ordinances beforehand to make sure you know what the restrictions are.

 Before you can begin digging on your property, it’s important for the land to be surveyed and have the utilities marked.
 This is done by contacting an Underground Service Alert organization (811).
 This service is free to use.
 Failure to call before digging can result in fines of up to $50,000.

 By surveying the property before digging, you can avoid a major accident, such as hitting a utility line, which could result in injury or death.
 You can read more about the process here.

 We hope you have a better idea of the laws and regulations that relate to getting a fence in California.

 Our customers have mentioned how our itemized quotes make splitting costs with their neighbors an easier process.
 We also take care of calling 811 to inspect the property so you don’t have to.

-If you live in the Bay Area or Sacramento and are looking for fence installation, click here to get a free quote.
+If you live in the Bay Area, Sacramento, or Fresno and are looking for fence installation, click here to get a free quote.
 We're licensed, insured, and always make sure to follow the local regulations, so you don't have to worry about a thing.